 Completing The Smart Zone is a large visualisation and simulation room to allow for large scale 3D scanning and indoor drone flight – a facility which is also paving the way for the University’s exciting “connected curriculum” and new subjects including architecture.

 HRH The Duke of Gloucester unveiled a plaque to mark the official opening of the exciting new facilities.
-He also met Students Union representatives and student competition winners Liam Emery, Charlie Smith and Fallon Jay whose creative designs can be seen throughout The Smart Zone.
+He also met Students Union representatives and student competition winners Liam Amery, Charlie Smith and Fallon Jay whose creative designs can be seen throughout The Smart Zone.